landaire/cleanup/README.txt

 cleanup 0.1.0
-Recurisvely find and remove duplicate files in a target directory
+Recursively find and remove duplicate files in a target directory

 USAGE:
     cleanup [FLAGS] <input>